 For too many women around the world, married or not married, relationships are dangerous and life-threatening.

-In 2021, between January and May, 12 women in Austria have been killed by an intimate partner or husband.
-A “breakdown” or divorce has been identified by investigations as the main causes. ´Across the WHO European region, 1 in 4 women experience sexual and/or physical violence by an intimate partner.´
+In 2021, 31 women in Austria have been killed by an intimate partner or husband.
+A “breakdown” or divorce has been identified by investigations as the main cause. ´Across the WHO European region, 1 in 4 women experience sexual and/or physical violence by an intimate partner.´